 Study the scriptures.
 Find the inspiration and answers you need right there.
 The scriptures are full of heros that understand how you feel and can help guide you through.
 Joseph Smith while he was in Liberty Jail, Job, Jonah even the war chapters in Alma can be useful.
 If you read Joseph Smith- History you'll find that Joseph found scripture heros he could relate to as well as he went through many persecutions.
 While you aren't being thrown in jail or swallowed by a whale; it sure can feel like it sometimes.
 Find someone that you can look up to and study his life and spiritual patterns then copy them.

 Keep a Learning Journal

 Every time you finish doing something for your calling, take a minute to write in your journal the things that you learned as a result.
-It can be more knowledge, a new skill, a greater love for others- write it down.
+It can be more knowledge, a new skill, a greater love for others- whatever it is, write it down.
 Keep track of all things that you learn though this calling.
-By the time you are released even if you don't fall completely in love with your calling; you'll find the wealth of knowledge that you did gain from it all and that's something to treasure.
+By the time you are released even if you don't fall completely in love with your calling; you will find the wealth of knowledge that you did gain from it all and that's something to treasure.

 Your Turn: What helps you get through the difficult parts of callings?